phenopackets/phenopacket-schema/docs/protobuf.rst

 This is the simplest configuration of the `xolstice plugin <https://www.xolstice.org/protobuf-maven-plugin/usage.html>`_; see the documentation for further information.
 We have assumed that protoc is installed in /usr/local/bin in the above, and the path may need to be adjusted on your system.

 Add the protobuf definition to the proto directory.
 Add a class such as *Main.java* in the /src/main/java/org/example directory (package: org.example).
-For simplcity, the following code snippets could be written in the main method
+For simplicity, the following code snippets could be written in the main method

 .. code-block:: java